hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 <!-- https://github.com/hyperledger/besu/blob/main/CONTRIBUTING.md -->

 ## PR description

+The idea of this PR is to have a consistent and correct flat database after the snapsync in order to be able to use it during transactions and therefore no longer browse the tree.
+This will improve the performance of the SLOAD and Besu in general

 ## Fixed Issue(s)
 <!-- Please link to fixed issue(s) here using format: fixes #<issue number> -->